-Sexually harmful behaviour from young people is not always contrived or with the intent to harm others.
-There may be many reasons why a young person engages in sexually harmful behaviour and it may be just as distressing to the young person who instigates it as well as the young person it is intended towards.
+Children's sexual behaviour is not always contrived or with the intent to harm others.
+There may be many reasons why a child engages in sexually harmful behaviour and it may be just as distressing to the child who instigates it as well as the child it is intended towards.
 Sexually harmful behaviour may range from inappropriate sexual language, inappropriate role play, to sexually touching another or sexual assault/abuse.